AuroraMaster/react-native-ohos-library/en/react-native-nested-scroll.md

 > [!TIP]
 > To link the source code directly, please refer to the [instructions for linking source code directly](/zh-cn/link-source-code.md).

-### 2.3 Configure CMakeLists and Import LinearGradientPackage
+### 2.3 Configure CMakeLists and Import NestedScrollViewPackage

 Open `entry/src/main/cpp/CMakeLists.txt` and add the following: